-TUI University allows high school senior take undergraduate level courses (as non degree-seeking students) with below requirements:
+High school seniors may enroll in undergraduate level courses (as non degree-seeking students) under the following conditions:

-- Must have a cumulative high-school grade point average of at least 3.0. - A letter of recommendation from high-school counselor. - A letter of permission from parent (if student is a minor). - An official copy of high-school transcript. - May only take 100 and 200 level courses at TUI University.
+- Must have a cumulative high-school grade point average of at least 3.0. - A letter of recommendation from high-school counselor. - A letter of permission from parent (if student is a minor). - An official copy of high-school transcript. - May only take 100 and 200 level courses at Trident University International.

-Taking TUI course doesn't guarantee admission to TUI University.
-If you wish to attend TUI University after high school, you must follow all regular admission process.
+Enrolling in a course as a non-degree seeking student doesn't guarantee admission to TUI.
+If you wish to attend TUI after high school, you must follow the regular admission process.